apurvvarshney/apurvvarshney.github.io/_pages/cv.md

   * Learnt using SAS Enterprise Miner for Data Analysis.
   * Automated Dummy Test Data Generation for financial data of banks (generally private).

+* Summer 2018: IIT Goa
+  * Blockchain and Cryptography Research Intern under [Dr. Sreejith A. V.](https://www.iitgoa.ac.in/~sreejithav/)
+  * Developed basic dApps (Decentralised Apps) using Solidity and EVM (Ethereum Virtual Machine) which can run on a local Blockchain.

 Publications
 ======
   <ul>{% for post in site.publications %}